Passengers of Railways increased up to 7million: Minister

 He said production orders of those facing any accusations should not be issued.

 Earlier, Sheikh Rashid Ahmed chaired a weekly meeting at Railways Headquarters.
-Matters related to timing of trains, engines, power van, coaches and Sargodha Mianwali express were discussed during the meeting.—RadioPakistan
+Matters related to timing of trains, engines, power van, coaches and Sargodha Mianwali express were discussed during the meeting.